Australia’s future energy needs, require large-scale renewable energy production and storage.

 - Green bonds would be guaranteed by the government as per the government guarantee on bank deposits.

 - A return on the bond would be provided commensurate with existing government bond rates.

 - A range of maturity options could be offered to provide flexibility and liquidity (e.g. to pay for unexpected health costs).

 - Exempting green bonds from means testing will put investment in large-scale renewable energy production and storage projects on par with rooftop solar.

 - Investment in large-scale renewable energy storage will help stabilise the electricity network, keeping electricity prices low.

 - Investment in large-scale renewable energy projects, such a Snowy Hydro 2.0, will help Australia reduce its carbon emissions and address the challenges posed by climate change.

 - Older Australians will have access to another safe and simple option to invest some of their savings, one that delivers meaningful environmental and economic benefit.

 Critical to the success of ‘green bonds’ is an exemption from the pension means test.
 This would make it more attractive for older Australians to invest in renewable energy projects.

-There are already several situations where assets are exempted from the means test, like when someone has purchased a pre-paid funeral, burial plot or has a refundable accommodation deposit for aged care.
+There are already several situations where assets outside the family home are exempted from the means test, for example, when someone has purchased a pre-paid funeral, burial plot or has a refundable accommodation deposit for aged care.